docksal/docksal/docs/behat.md

        - "2221:22"
      ...
     ```
-2. Update container configuration with `dsh up`.
+2. Update container configuration with `fin up`.
 3. You should now be able to connect to the `cli` container via ssh.
 Use username `docker` and pasword `docker`:

     ```